Midoora: Climate

 Midoora has a moderate climate.
 Its geographical location largely defines the moderate climate.
-It can be described as cool in the spring and autumn, mild in the Summer, and cold in the winter.
+It can be described as hot in summers and cold, snowy in winters.

-Summer is usually mild and relatively dry.
 The hottest month is July and the coldest are December–January.

 Demographics

 At the 2011 Census of India, Midoora had a population of 4441.
 The sex ratio of the Village is 927 with 2305 males and 2136 females.
 There are a total of 580 households.
 The total number of children under the age of 6 is 1302.
 A total of 113 people constituting 2.54% of the total population belonged to Schedule Tribe (ST).